Joe Hafferty

-Joseph Hafferty (born March 21, 1998) is an American soccer player who currently plays for MLS Next Pro side Tacoma Defiance.
+Joseph Hafferty (born March 21, 1998) is an American soccer player who currently plays for USL Championship side Lexington SC.

 Career

 Youth

 Hafferty has been with the Seattle Sounders FC Academy since 2013.
 On February 2, 2017, it was announced that he signed a letter of intent to play college soccer at Oregon State.
 On March 26, he made his debut for USL club Seattle Sounders FC 2 in a 2–1 defeat to Sacramento Republic.

 College

 Hafferty played college soccer at Oregon State University, and was a three-time All-Pac-12 selection, including back-to-back First Team nods as a junior and senior.
 During his time with the Beavers, Hafferty made 61 appearances, scored 2 goals and tallied 7 assists.
 His senior season saw him start all 8 games in an abbreviated senior season due to the COVID-19 pandemic.

 Professional

+Tacoma Defiance

 Hafferty was drafted by Inter Miami CF in the second round of the 2021 MLS SuperDraft.
 On May 16, 2021, it was announced that Seattle Sounders FC had acquired the rights on Hafferty from Inter Miami on draft day, and would join Seattle's USL Championship side Tacoma Defiance.

-Hafferty transferred to the MLS Next Pro team Austin FC II on March 16, 2023, signing a one year contract with a two year option.